 Rod Chapman is a winemaker who needs little introduction.
 Not in the Barossa anyway.

-With 58 years of winemaking experience, including a senior winemaking role at Penfolds making the iconic Bin range including Grange for fourteen years, he is one of the Barossa Valley’s finest.
+With over 60 years of winemaking experience, including a senior winemaking role at Penfolds making the iconic Bin range including Grange for fourteen years, he is one of the Barossa Valley’s finest.

 Rod is a highly talented craftsman who feels blessed to have worked for past winemaking greats of the Barossa.
 He recalls watching the Barossa ‘grow up’ from a relatively unknown region to become world renowned.
 The countless stories of who he has rubbed shoulders with across the decades would enthral any wine enthusiast.